Post Updated On: 09th December, 2020

 Something similar is going on in the realm of the Internet of Things (IoT).
 There’s been a spree of smart devices one after another aimed at our very specific needs.
 The smart home solutions have thermostats, cameras, doorbells, alarm systems, locks, smoke alarm and the exciting smart personal assistants like Google Home, Amazon Echo or Apple HomePod.
 Yet, it doesn’t stop there; as per a Gartner report, close to 26 billion devices will be in use around the world, creating a massive web of interconnected devices spanning everything from smartphones to kitchen appliances.

 Smartphones carry all the features like GPS and multiple connectivity options viz.
 Wifi, Bluetooth, and NFC which are essential for IoT’s utilization.
 As a result, we’ll see the mobile app’s demand rise concurrently with the IoT’s proliferation.

 Given the unprecedented success of mobile apps, one could be forgiven for thinking this field will soon run dry of innovations and creative ideas.
 Yet, time and again, we’ve witnessed the opposite.
 In each successive iteration, we see mobile technology go from one level to another and change our lives for the better.
 It’s clear, their success is not a flash in the pan and there’s still a vast amount of untapped potential in this industry.
-The future of mobile app trends will be shaped by how businesses harness mobile technology to solve people’s everyday problems with custom mobile app development.
+The future of app trends will be shaped by how businesses harness technology to solve people’s everyday problems with custom mobile app development.